nus-cs2103-AY2021S1/ip/docs/README.md

 [E][✘] project meeting (by: 1 Jan 2020, 12:30 PM)
 Now you have 2 tasks in the list.
 ```
- > :stop_sign: Use tags to group multiple tasks together for easier search.
+ > Use tags to group multiple tasks together for easier search.

 ### FIndTag: `findtag'
 This will help you search for tags with a certain tag name.